narzoul/DDrawCompat/README.md

 # DDrawCompat

 ### Introduction
-DDrawCompat is a DLL wrapper aimed at fixing compatibility and performance issues for games based on DirectDraw and Direct3D 1-7.
+DDrawCompat is a DLL wrapper aimed at fixing compatibility and performance issues with the DirectX 1-7 graphics APIs.
 Partially supports GDI as well.
-There is no API conversion involved, most of the rendering is still done by the native DirectDraw/Direct3D 1-7 and GDI libraries.
+There is no API conversion involved, most of the rendering is still done by the native DirectX 1-7 and GDI libraries.

 ### Requirements
 - Windows Vista, 7, 8, 10 or 11
+- CPU with SSE2 support
+- GPU with Shader Model 3 support

 Additional requirements **for Windows Vista and 7 only**:
 - WDDM-compatible graphics driver - the legacy XPDM drivers are no longer supported (since v0.3.0)
-- Desktop Composition must be enabled (especially for windowed mode applications)
+- Desktop Composition must be enabled

 ### Installation